 - Differences in career progression

-Now your analysis is complete, it’s time to decide how to address any inequities and discrepancies.
+Now your compliance review is complete, it’s time to decide how to address any inequities and discrepancies.
 Short-term actions include making pay adjustments to increase the salaries of underpaid employees and creating standardised salary bands for each role and level.

 Longer-term actions include revising your hiring practices, for example, creating inclusive job adverts, not asking employees about their salary history, and ensuring that managers and HR are trained to avoid unconscious bias.